mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type Filters: dict
     :param Filters:

-      The list of filters with which to limit search results.
-If no search filters are specified, the output is all TagOptions.
+      The search filters.
+If no search filters are specified, the output includes all TagOptions.

       - **Key** *(string) --*

-        The ListTagOptionsFilters key.
+        The TagOption key.

       - **Value** *(string) --*

-        The ListTagOptionsFilters value.
+        The TagOption value.

       - **Active** *(boolean) --*

-        The ListTagOptionsFilters active state.
+        The active state.